Why Force-Free, Positive Reinforcement Dog Training?

 I received a Bachelor of Science in Psychology and Biology from Northeastern University, with a concentration in Applied Behavior Analysis, where I also ran NCAA Division I Track & Field.

 I graduated from The Academy for Dog Trainers, where I earned a Certificate in Training and Counseling (CTC).
-I am also a Certified Professional Dog Trainer (CPDT-KA) with the Certification Council for Professional Dog Trainers and a Certified Separation Anxiety Pro Trainer (SAPT).
+I am also a Certified Professional Dog Trainer (CPDT-KA) with the Certification Council for Professional Dog Trainers and a Certified Separation Anxiety Pro Behavior Consultant (CSAP-BC).

 MEMBER OF THE PET PROFESSIONAL GUILD